kamilburda/batcher/docs/sections/Usage.md

 ## Managing Settings

+You can turn auto-closing the main dialog on/off by checking/unchecking `Settings → Close when Done`.

+You can check `Settings → Continue on Error` to continue processing if you determine that error(s) occurring during processing are harmless.

 Once batch processing is done successfully, your settings (output folder, file extension, dialog size, actions, conditions, etc.) are automatically saved.
 You can save settings manually anytime by selecting `Settings → Save Settings` or pressing Ctrl + S anywhere in the dialog.
 To reset settings to their default values, select `Settings → Reset Settings`.